St Mary the Virgin's Church, South Darley: Parish status

+Churchyard

+Derbyshire Family History Society transcribed all inscriptions on gravestones and other memorials in 1993 and published this as: Transcript of the Memorial Inscriptions in the Church and Churchyard of St. Mary the Virgin in the Parish of South Darley (Darley Dale) and in the County of Derby.
+A copy is held by the church.
+Churchyard records have been updated with burials since 1993.

 Organ

 The church contains a pipe organ by Wadsworth.
 A specification of the organ can be found on the National Pipe Organ Register.

 Present day

 Services are currently held on a rota basis sharing with the other churches in the Parish.